4. How to diagnose Prediabetes and Manifest diabetes

 A: normal range; B: prediabetes C: manifest diabetes

-HbA1c values are expressed here as % (old unit); the new unit for HbA1c is mmol/mol (8)
+HbA1c is expressed as % (old unit); the new unit is mmol/mol

 1. With fasting plasma glucose (FPG) concentrations prediabetes is diagnosed by FPG > 6.0 mmol/l; cut point for manifest diabetes is > 7.0 mmol/l.